 Exercising with others builds relationships.
 Participating in group sports, family walks, or exercise classes gives you the opportunity to have fun you while creating and strengthening relationships with loved ones, classmates and fellow walkers.

 The keys to experiencing the health benefits of exercise are patience, the right types of exercise for you, and consistency.
 Do the kinds of exercise you enjoy and you are likely to stick with them.
 Longer term mental health benefits may take a few weeks to become evident.
 You will probably notice that your mood lifts quickly in the moment, but more serious concerns and lasting change take time.

 Mind body stress relieving exercises also help you experience a sense of focus and calm.

 Being sedentary is detrimental to your health and is a significant risk factor for early death.
 Spending a few hours a week exercising do not offset the health risks of sitting too much.
 It is vital that you do some kind of movement every hour.
 Stand up if you can.
 Standing up at your desk and even treadmill work stations are becoming a trend for better health.

 Standing, moving around, and exercise benefits brain functioning, tones muscles, benefits blood vessels, increases libido, relieves stress, helps you sleep better, and helps all body systems function better.

-Regular moderate exercise, including walking, helps the heart and lungs work more efficiently, eases pain, and protect you from osteoporosis, type 2 diabetes, heart disease and some forms of cancer.
+Regular moderate exercise helps the heart and lungs work more efficiently, eases pain, and protect you from osteoporosis, type 2 diabetes, heart disease and some forms of cancer.
 Exercising benefits the immune system, making you less susceptible to colds and flu.
 Depending on how you exercise, it can help you look better, tone muscles, burn fat, and have more energy.